Print this page

 • miles

 The contact owns a 2016 Ford Explorer.
-The contact received notification of NHTSA Campaign Number: 24V031000 (Structure) however, the part to do the recall repair was not yet available.
+The contact received notification of NHTSA Campaign Number: 24V031000 (STRUCTURE); however, the part to do the recall repair was not yet available.
+The local dealer was contacted.
 The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
-The contact stated that while driving at an undisclosed speed, the rain was entering into the interior of the vehicle.
-The contact stated that the rain was entering from the left and right sides of the front windshield.
-The vehicle was taken to the dealer and diagnosed with a fractured windshield trim and the windshield trim needed to be replaced.
-The vehicle was not repaired.
-The dealer was made aware of the failure but confirmed that parts were not yet available.
-The manufacturer was made aware of the failure.
-The failure mileage was unknown.
-VIN tool confirm parts not available.
+The manufacturer was made aware of the issue.
+The contact had not experienced a failure.
+VIN tool confirms parts not available.

 Explorer

 The contact owns a 2016 Ford Explorer.
-The contact received notification of NHTSA Campaign Number: 24V031000 (Structure) however, the part to do the recall repair was not yet available.
+The contact stated while driving approximately 70 MPH, the Exterior A-pillar trim detached from the vehicle.
+The contact received notification of NHTSA Campaign Number: 24V031000 (Structure); however, the part to do the recall repair was unavailable.
 The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
-The contact stated that while driving at an undisclosed speed, the front windshield trim detached and flew off the vehicle.
-The contact stated that it was the third time that the failure had occurred.
-The contact stated that the first two times the failure occurred, the repair was paid for out of pocket.
-The dealer was made aware of the failure but confirmed that parts were not yet available.
-The vehicle was not repaired.
-The manufacturer was made aware of the failure.
-The failure mileage was approximately 55,000.
+The manufacturer was not made aware of the failure.
+The failure mileage was 98,250.
 VIN tool confirms parts not available.

 Explorer